benedikt-roth/cs2-demo-reader/README.md

 Paste the two last lines into the CS2 developer console after opening the demo via `playdemo`.
 This will enable the voice comms for the respective team.

+## Prebuilds

+Find single file prebuild binaries to use in [dist](./dist).
+They are large, but do not require python or any knowledge.

+You can also build a binary yourself.
+See next section.

 ## Build